wlame/njgit/docs/BACKENDS.md

 ## Overview

-A **backend** is how ndiff stores and tracks changes to your Nomad job configurations.
+A **backend** is how njgit stores and tracks changes to your Nomad job configurations.
 Think of it as the "database" where your job history is saved.

 ### Available Backends